gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 1. Plots

-    * Jet pT, histogram
+    * Jet transverse momentum (pT), histogram

 2. Steps

+    * Build: select all jets in each event
-    * Build: for each jet in each event, select the jet pT for plotting
+    * Build: obtain the pT value for each jet
+    * Build: histogram the jet pT values for all selected jets

 3. Required Data

     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
-    * Jets:
+    * jets:
       * pt (needed for plotting)

 4. Notes:
-  * No event- or jet-level selection (filter) is required; all jets are used.
+  * No filtering or selection is specified; all jets are included in the histogram.
-  * If there are multiple jet collections in the file (e.g. with different calibrations), you should confirm which collection to use—typically "AntiKt4EMPFlowJets" or similar is the default.
-  * The histogram should cover the pT range appropriate for the jets in this dataset (set the range and binning as needed).
-  * This will include jets from all events; if you want any event or jet selection filters, please specify.
+  * If the dataset includes multiple jet collections (e.g. “jets” vs “fatjets”), use the standard jet collection unless otherwise specified.
+  * The pT should be in standard units (typically GeV).

 </div></details>